coolcamster/Negative_Zero/.github/ISSUE_TEMPLATE/idea.md

 #New required mechanics

 #Rarity (How/where/how often you find it)

 ---
 **Statistics**

 #Fill in this area with helpful statistics (damage, health, rate-of-fire, etc.).
 Please be at least somewhat specific!

 ---
 **Extra Details**

 #Is there anything else you want to say that didn't fit elsewhere?
 Say it here!

 ---
-*Please acknowledge that you are on/connected with the dev team by putting a solitary X in the box.*
+*Please acknowledge that you are on/connected with the dev team by typing the studio name below.*
-[ ]